How Does an Auto Refinance Work and Is It a Good Plan for Me?

 As mentioned above, a lower interest rate can help in a lot of ways.
 You can free up cash each month with a lower monthly payment, pay off the loan sooner and save on the total amount paid over the life of the loan.

-However, many car owners will refinance once their financial situation has improved since their original loan.
+However, many car owners will refinance if their financial situation has improved since their original loan.
 Maybe your credit score has increased, or you simply did not shop around for the best rate with the first loan.

 Whichever circumstance you are in, an auto refinance can have a considerable improvement on your current loan and financial situation.